dgmjr-io/DgmjrSdk/src/README.md

 ## Targets

-* `EnsurePackageReadme`, which ensures the package contains a `README.md` file at the root; if not, it generates one from the `Title` and `Description` properties and embeds it into the NuGet package
+* [`EnsurePackageReadme`](https://github.com/dgmjr-io/DgmjrSdk/blob/main/src/Build/PackageReadme.targets), which ensures the package contains a `README.md` file at the root; if not, it generates one from the `Title` and `Description` properties and embeds it into the NuGet package
-* `EnsurePackageIcon`, which ensures the package contains an icon file; if theres no file named `Icon.(png/jpg/jpeg)` at the root, it will use a [default icon](https://github.com/dgmjr-io/DgmjrSdk/blob/main/src/Assets/Icon.png)
+* [`EnsurePackageIcon`](https://github.com/dgmjr-io/DgmjrSdk/blob/main/src/Build/PackageIcon.targets), which ensures the package contains an icon file; if theres no file named `Icon.(png/jpg/jpeg)` at the root, it will use a [default icon](https://github.com/dgmjr-io/DgmjrSdk/blob/main/src/Assets/Icon.png)
+* [`RemoveDuplicateUsings`](https://github.com/dgmjr-io/DgmjrSdk/blob/main/src/Build/RemoveDuplicateUsings.targets), which removes any duplicate `Using` items from the project
-* `RemoveDuplicateUsings`, which removes any duplicate `Using` items from the project
+* [`RemoveDuplicatePackageReferences`](https://github.com/dgmjr-io/DgmjrSdk/blob/main/src/Build/RemoveDuplicatePackageReferences.targets), which removes any duplicate `Using` items from the project
-* `PackageProjectName.targets` - a file that packages any file in the root directory named `[MSBuildProjectName].targets` into the `build` folder of the NuGet package
+* [`PackageProjectName.targets`](https://github.com/dgmjr-io/DgmjrSdk/blob/main/src/Build/PackageProjectName.targets) - a file that packages any file in the root directory named `[MSBuildProjectName].targets` into the `build` folder of the NuGet package
-* `PackageProjectName.props` - a file that packages any file in the root directory named `[MSBuildProjectName].props` into the `build` folder of the NuGet package
+* [`PackageProjectName.props`](https://github.com/dgmjr-io/DgmjrSdk/blob/main/src/Build/PackageProjectName.targets) - a file that packages any file in the root directory named `[MSBuildProjectName].props` into the `build` folder of the NuGet package

 ## Properties

-* `PackageVersionOverride`, which allows you to override the package version calculated by `MinVer`
+* [`PackageVersionOverride`](https://github.com/dgmjr-io/DgmjrSdk/blob/main/src/Build/PackageVersionOverride.props), which allows you to override the package version calculated by `MinVer`
 * A default `UserSecrets` property
 * Default `AssetTargetFallback`s for all .NET versions from .NETStandard 2.0 through .NET 8.0
 * Default values for generating XML documentation as well as pulling the XML docs from referenced packages